Reaching age 65 has always been a pivotal time when it comes to superannuation and retirement planning.

 From meeting an automatic age based condition of release to accessing preserved super benefits (no matter an individual’s work practices or intentions), right through to the requirements, and indeed complications, of meeting the work test in order to make personal deductible contributions to super.

 However, no longer will this time be a hard finish when it comes to final contribution planning as someone approaches, or indeed enters retirement.

-Individuals aged between 671 and 74 who have recently retired, may be eligible to make additional voluntary contributions to super where they meet certain eligibility criteria around their previous year of work and their total super balance.
+Individuals aged between 671 and 74 who have recently retired, may be eligible to make personal deductible contributions to super where they meet certain eligibility criteria around their previous year of work and their total super balance.

 This opportunity may allow advisers to tackle, and indeed conquer, those tricky situations where an individual may have previously ‘just missed out’ on making that final contribution to super as they were no longer working when they sought your advice.

-Under current rules, aged based conditions2 must be satisfied before the trustee of a super fund can accept a contribution on behalf of a member.
+Under current rules, aged based conditions2 must be satisfied by the individual to enable them to claim a deduction for a personal contribution.

-Generally, if a member is between the ages of 67 and 74 (inclusive) a superannuation trustee can only accept a voluntary member contribution ‘…if the member has been gainfully employed on at least a part-time basis during the financial year in which the contributions are made’.3
+Generally, to claim a deduction for a personal contribution, if a member is between the ages of 67 and 74 (inclusive) they ‘…must have been gainfully employed for at least 40 hours in any period of 30 consecutive days during the financial year in which the contribution was made’.3

 Gainfully employed is defined as being employed or self-employed for gain or reward in any business, trade, profession, vocation, calling, occupation or employment.5